To Tadd with Love

 To Tadd with Love is an album by drummer Philly Joe Jones' Dameronia which was recorded and released on the Uptown label in 1982.

 Reception

+The album was nominated for Best Jazz Instrumental Performance, Group at the 26th Annual Grammy Awards.

 The AllMusic review by Scott Yanow stated "Drummer Philly Joe Jones led the group Dameronia during his last years, a band dedicated to performing the music of the great composer Tadd Dameron. ...
 This loving tribute (which perfectly balances the arrangements with concise solo space) is highly recommended".